Ventenata dubia and Deschampsia danthonioides

 Deschampsia danthonioides

 Now, this character may seem a bit subtle to you, but if I describe it, I hope you can see the difference.
-The ligule tip of Ventenata dubia is lacerate (raggedly torn looking).
-The ligule tip of Deschampsia danthonioides is acute or acuminate.
-When the plant matures and dries out, the ligule can break off and appear lacerate, but by that time you have flower characteristics.
+The ligule tip of Ventenata dubia is acute or blunt, either of which quickly become lacerate (raggedly torn, split or shredded).
+The ligule tip of Deschampsia danthonioides is acuminate, although it is subject to being split or lacerate as well.
+When the plant matures and dries out, the ligule can break off and appear lacerate, but hopefully by that time you have flower characteristics.

 Leaf differences